 - CrowdProperty borrowers don’t always raise all the money they need for a development project in advance.
 This is a potential weakness in P2P lending, but CrowdProperty has a variety of sources of cash for funding loans and has shown great ability to keep doing so.
-Indeed, CrowdProperty continued to grow through the pandemic and beyond, even while making its lending standards even tougher.
-Two years ago, it secured an extra source of funding from an investment manager to the tune of £300 million over five years.
+Indeed, it continued to grow through the pandemic and beyond, even while making its lending standards even tougher.

 Kuflink has a great record since 2011 and adds diversity to your investments.

 Kuflink* does development property loans and short-term “bridging” property loans.